ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

-The first step is to define a network interface that will be used to transfer files between the host and the VM:
+A network interface must be defined to transfer files between the host and the VM:
 ```
 sudo ip tuntap add dev tapTestFc mode tap
 sudo ip addr add dev tapTestFc 172.42.0.1/24
 sudo ip link set dev tapTestFc up
 ```

 Now it is possible to open a new terminal and run the VM:
 ```
 cd ~/frcrk_5.0/